Tomptez/bibfilter/Readme.md

 ### Setting up environment variables

+---
+**NOTE**

+To open bash in Windows close the cmd window and type "bash" into the start icon.
+Then make sure to navigate to the bibfilter folder, e.g. by typing

+    cd C:\bibfilter

+---

 Before we can start the application, we need to set our environment variables.

 To do so, we need a new file in the main directory (in which the Pipfile sits) called `.env` where you define the environment variables which we will use in the project.
 There is an example.env file we can use as a template.